PeterHickman/Legion/README.md

 Finishing off we copy up our customised sudoers file and make sure the permissions are set correctly.
 The `ex` command executes the rest of the line directly on the target machine.

-After doing the same for the `sshd_config` file we configure the firewall.
-The firewall configuration in `firewall.txt` is just another Legion script but rather than fill this script with it's verbage we put it in it's own file and then call that instead. `@` can be used to call other Legion scripts to make things a little modular
+After doing the same for `sshd_config` we configure the firewall.
+The firewall configuration in `firewall.txt` is just another Legion script but rather than fill this script with it's verbage we put it in it's own file and then call that instead. `@` can be used to call other Legion scripts to make things a little more modular

 ## Testing the scripts